AdityaSavara/MSRESOLVE/UnitTests/ConcentrationFinder/0-ReadMe.txt

 From times 1 to 4, the 'known' concentration of Acetaldehyde is 0.05 bar at a signal of 1.66945.
 From times 5 to 8, the 'known' concentration of Acetaldehyde is 0.1 bar at a signal of 1.66945.
 Since the 'known' concentration differs by 2, we expect resolved concentrations to also differ by 2 since the collected data has a uniform signal of 1 and the two reference patterns are identical.

+Test_3.py uses AcetaldehdyeNISTRefMix2_test_1.csv and 2-CrotAcetExp#2Truncated.csv (the same reference file and collected data file as test_1.py.
+The main difference between this test and test_1.py is the conversion factor used for Acetaldehyde_Easy_To_Ionize is overwritten based on values input by the user.
+In this case we say that we know the concentration of Acetaldehyde to be 0.05 bar at a m29 signal of 1.66945 and Acetaldehyde_Easy_To_Ionize to be 0.15 bar at a m29.2 signal of 1.66945.
+Since the ratio of 0.05 to 0.15 is a factor of 3, we expect the ratio of resolved concentrations of Acetaldehyde_Easy_To_Ionize to Acetaldehye to be 3.